MycroftAI/enclosure-picroft/README.md

 Check out the project wiki [here](https://github.com/MycroftAI/enclosure-picroft/wiki).
 There's also the general [Documentation](https://docs.mycroft.ai/).

-# There are two scripts run on startu
+# There are two scripts run on startup
-* audio_setup.sh configures your specific audio setup
+* `audio_setup.sh` configures your specific audio setup.
-* custom_setup.sh is a stub meant to initialize any other IoT devices or services you might need like a DLNA server or syslog
+* `custom_setup.sh` is a stub meant to initialize any other IoT devices or services you might need like a DLNA server or syslog for example.

 # Using USB Audio as Output